Hearing in Pea Ridge murder case postponed due to covid-19

 Apple died June 26 at the White Oak Station in Pea Ridge when he was hit by a Jeep and dragged about 149 feet, according to court documents.
 Apple, 53, was pronounced dead at the scene.

 Cash was driving the Jeep; Andazola was a passenger, according to court documents.
-Cash and Andazola are being held without bond in the Benton County Jail.
+Cash and Andazola are being held without bail in the Benton County jail.

 Apple and officer Brian Stamps responded to a call about 11:30 a.m.
 June 26 to be on the lookout for a Jeep fleeing from Rogers police.
 They saw the Jeep at the White Oak station, according to a probable cause affidavit.